 - Visit a mental health professional if you experience higher levels of stress, depression, or anxiety.

 - Use sunscreens for any bare areas.

-- Wear wigs, hats, or scarves to protect your scalp from the sun and keep the head warm.
+- Wear wigs, hairpieces, hats, or scarves to protect your scalp from the sun and to keep your head warm.

 - Wear eyeglasses or sunglasses to protect your eyes from sun and dust if you have lost hair from your eyebrows or eyelashes.